simonmichael/quickbench/quickbench.1.md

 # DESCRIPTION

-Runs some test commands, possibly with different executables, once or more and shows their best execution times in tabular format.
+quickbench runs some test commands, possibly with different executables, once or more and shows their best execution times in tabular format.

+It produces very simple output (elapsed seconds), as quickly as possible (running commands just once by default), and tabulates results from multiple executables.
+I find it useful for quick and dirty, exploratory, and comparative
+measurements that you (and others) can understand at a glance.

 Commands are specified as one or more quote-enclosed arguments, and/or one per line in CMDSFILE; or read from a default file [./bench.sh].